What is aspartame?

 Claims have been made that aspartame is related to health effects ranging from mild problems such as headache, dizziness, digestive symptoms, and changes in mood, to more serious health issues such as Alzheimer disease, birth defects, diabetes, Gulf War syndrome, attention deficit disorders, Parkinson disease, lupus, multiple sclerosis, and seizures.
 However, studies done to date have not found any consistent evidence of harm.

 Should I limit my exposure to aspartame?

-Aside from the possible effects in people with phenylketonuria, there are no health problems that have been consistently linked to aspartame use.
+Aside from the effects in people with phenylketonuria, no health problems have been consistently linked to aspartame use.
 Research on artificial sweeteners, including aspartame, continues today.

 For people who want to avoid aspartame, the easiest way to do this is to check the labels before buying or eating foods or drinks.
 If aspartame is in the product it will be listed in the ingredients.
-NutraSweet® and Equal® are brand names for aspartame, so these can be avoided as well.
+The product label will also contain the warning “Phenylketonurics: contains phenylalanine.”

 In addition to the American Cancer Society, other sources of information and support include: